 Mango advertised it as a happy hour.
 Traditionally happy hours are two for the price of one.
 Mango's tactics are like the bar's owner telling you he'll charge you R87 for a drink...but when you get to the bar you find out that you have to buy two drinks and the second one will cost you R549.
 Never mind happy hour, this is the type of thing which causes free-for-all-bar-fights to break out.

-The reasons we try and avoid Mango is not because of the price which is usually competitive.
+The reasons we used to avoid Mango was not because of the price being competitive.
 There was therefore no need for Mango to try and create the illusion that their prices are lower than they actually are, and thereby lose credibility.
 This was all so unnecessary.

 This article, or extracts thereof, may be printed on other websites, provided that a dofollow link to this webpage is included.